STAY CONNECTED WITH US I SUBSCRIBE TO THE NEWSLETTER

 France

-Geres supports agricultural actors to reduce environmental impacts and help them adapt to climate change.
+Geres supports agricultural stakeholders in reducing their environmental impact and helping them adapt their practices to climate change.

 Objectives and solutions